Also called the ‘Tree of Life’ because of its contribution to our health and lives, Growing Moringa Tree is rewarding, simple, and easy.

 Requirements for Growing Moringa Tree

-Plant moringa tree in a location that is sunny and less windy and receives at least 6 hours of sunlight daily.
+Plant moringa tree in a location that is less windy and receives at least 5-6 hours of sunlight daily.
 Once established, the tree will tolerate sun and shade.

-When growing moringa tree, you don’t need to fertilize it.
-Instead feed the plant with manure or compost and it will thrive well.
-If the plant is not growing well, you can apply general purpose fertilizer during the growing period.
+When growing a moringa tree, you don’t need to fertilize it.
+Instead, feed the plant with manure or compost and it will thrive well.
+If the plant is not growing well, you can apply general-purpose fertilizer during the growing period.

 Growing Moringa Tree in Temperate Region